marcusoftnet/marcusoftnet.github.io/_posts/2012-05-03-applying-switch-framework-to-developers.md

 complete the work as far as possible as soon as possible.
 And get fast feedback on when you are breaking things that used to work.

-Therefore a lot of agile practices focus on automated testing, for example <a href="http://en.wikipedia.org/wiki/Test-driven_development" target="_blank">TDD</a>, <a href="http://www.slideshare.net/nashjain/acceptance-test-driven-development-350264"
+therefore a lot of agile practices focus on automated testing, for example <a href="http://en.wikipedia.org/wiki/Test-driven_development" target="_blank">TDD</a>, <a href="http://www.slideshare.net/nashjain/acceptance-test-driven-development-350264"